joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 To have a deeper understanding of the code, refer to the accompanying research paper, and the official documentation of the functions.
 The package relies on functions stored in the `large_bvar` module that you can find in the `covbayesvar` folder.
-In particular, section 4, 5 and 6 elaborate the method and results obtained from the following scripts
+In particular, section 4, and 5 elaborate the method and results obtained from the following scripts

 1. **`Descriptives.py`**: